 - 4.1.
 Talking at an early stage can, in many cases, resolve a problem before it becomes long term or chronic.
-This is why the Return to Work discussion is a key part of the Council's Attendance Management Procedure. - 4.2 If the level of attendance is causing concern it will generally fall into one of the following two categories: - Persistent/frequent short term absence or - Long term absence. - 4.3 Advice can be sought from the Occupational Health Service, provided by People Asset Management (P.A.M.).
+This is why the Return to Work discussion is a key part of the Council's Attendance Management Procedure. - 4.2 If the level of attendance is causing concern it will generally fall into one of the following two categories: - Persistent/frequent short-term absence or - Long term absence.

-- 4.4 Attendance Management Procedure requires that Return to Work meetings are held, and has four subsequent levels, namely: - Stage 1 Informal Guidance - Stage 2 Written Warning/Final Written Warning - Stage 3 Final Written Warning - Stage 4 Dismissal - 4.5 No formal action will be taken against an employee regarding their attendance without a formal Attendance Management Hearing.
-Employees will always be given the right of appeal against any decision taken. - 4.6 Informal Guidance/Review meetings will be held to review and monitor an employee's attendance.
-These can be as frequent as required, and will certainly be held between formal Attendance Management Hearings. - 4.7 Recording and monitoring attendance is a key aspect in managing attendance.
+- 4.3 Advice can be sought from the Occupational Health Service, provided by People Asset Management Occupational Health Information Online (PAM OHIO). - 4.4 Attendance Management Procedure has four subsequent levels, namely: - Stage 1 Informal Guidance - Stage 2 Written Warning - Stage 3 Final Written Warning - Stage 4 Dismissal - 4.5 No formal action will be taken against an employee regarding their attendance without a formal Attendance Management Hearing.
+Employees will always be given the right of appeal against any formal decision taken. - 4.6 Informal Guidance/Review meetings will be held to review and monitor an employee's attendance.
+These can be as frequent as required and will certainly be held between formal Attendance Management Hearings. - 4.7 Recording and monitoring attendance is a key aspect in managing attendance.
 Managers have access to all their employees' absence records through BusinessWorld (the Council's HR/ Finance system).
-Managers will also receive an alert through BusinessWorld and action requires to be taken in accordance with the stages of attendance management within this policy if employees hit the following "trigger points": - Any absence of 20 days or more (long term) - Four or more periods of absence in any 12 month period (frequent short term) - A period made up of 9 days or more in a 12 month period (short term)

-Reason for absence is stress/anxiety.
+Managers will also receive an alert through BusinessWorld and action requires to be taken in accordance with the stages of attendance management within this policy if employees hit the following "trigger points": - Any absence of 20 days or more (long term) - Four or more periods of absence in any 12 month period (frequent short term) - Reason for absence is stress/anxiety.

 If an employee is absent due to stress/anxiety, managers should refer to section 8 (Mental Health and Wellbeing) for guidance.
-Managers should only progress through the stages set out within this policy with regards to a stress/anxiety trigger if one or more of the other triggers has also been met, ie there has been an absence for stress/anxiety and the employee has been absent for a cumulative 9 days in a rolling 12 month period.
+Managers should only progress through the stages set out within this policy with regards to a stress/anxiety trigger if one or more of the other triggers has also been met, e.g. there has been an absence for stress/anxiety and the employee has been absent for 4 times in a rolling 12-month period.

-- 4.8 All employees' absences will be recorded for the purposes of managing attendance.

-- 4.9 Line managers should be aware of the Council's following policies, procedures and quidelines:

-- Accident and Incident Reporting Policy

-- Corporate Health & Safety Policy

-- Disciplinary Procedure

-- Domestic Violence Policy

-- Equality Diversity & Human Rights Policy

-- Mentally Healthy Workplace and Stress Management Policy

-- Special Leave Guidelines

-- Substance Misuse Policy.

-- 4.10 Equal treatment is important when dealing with poor attendance this means there should be a consistent approach in every case.
-If line managers believe there is an issue related to a disability or gender reassignment there may be implications under the Equality Act 2010, and they should contact HR for further advice.

-- 4.11 Pregnancy related absences should be disregarded for the purposes of Attendance Management.
-HR can provide specific advice if there are issues.
+- 4.8 All employees' absences will be recorded for the purposes of managing attendance. - 4.9 Equal treatment is important when dealing with poor attendance this means there should be a consistent approach in every case.
+If line managers believe there is an issue related to a disability or gender reassignment there may be implications under the Equality Act 2010, and they should contact HR Case Management Team (HR CMT) for further advice. - 4.10 Pregnancy related absences should be disregarded for the purposes of Attendance Management.
+HR CMT can provide specific advice if there are issues. - 4.11 Employees who have an illness which is terminal or life threatening, or who are suffering from mental health issues such as stress or depression, will be particularly vulnerable at this time and may find it difficult to talk openly about their employment and the effect of their condition on their attendance.
+Line managers should contact HR CMT for further advice if they know or believe this may apply.